International Paper Company [IP] stock Upgrade by RBC Capital Mkts analyst, price target now $39

 The company will host a webcast to discuss earnings and current market conditions, beginning at 10 a.m.
 ET (9 a.m.
 CT).
 All interested parties are invited to listen to the webcast via the company’s website by clicking on the Investors tab and going to the Events & Presentations page at https://www.internationalpaper.com/investors/events-presentations.
 A replay of the webcast will also be on the website beginning approximately two hours after the call.

-A sum of 2351670 shares traded at recent session while its average daily volume was at 3.16M shares.
-International Paper Company shares reached a high of $31.69 and dropped to a low of $31.11 until finishing in the latest session at $31.68.

-The one-year IP stock forecast points to a potential upside of 6.22.
+Over the last 12 months, IP stock dropped by -25.37%.
+The one-year International Paper Company stock forecast points to a potential upside of 4.42.
 The average equity rating for IP stock is currently 3.00, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $10.77 billion, with 349.30 million shares outstanding and 346.48 million shares in the current float.
+Compared to the average trading volume of 3.17M shares, IP stock reached a trading volume of 4033435 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on International Paper Company [IP]: